oracle-livelabs/developer/oci-devops-cicd-helm-ci/helm-deployment/helm-deployment.md

 1. We are going to install gpg and the instruction here is related to a Linux machine.
 You may change the procedure accordingly - https://www.gnupg.org/howtos/card-howto/en/ch02.html.

-1. Follow below instructions and download the stable version of gpg onto your workstation.
+1. Follow the below instructions and download the stable version of gpg onto your workstation.

 ```java
 $ mkdir ~/gpg